You are listening to the Sean Hannity Radio Show Podcast.

 He knows the corporate taxes are too high and we need to lower them to create jobs for Americans.

-But he knows this is about change, and on security, he knows who makes it.
+But he knows this is about change.

-But I think Doug's right.
+I think Doug's right.

 I think highlighting the word change.